 1. Plumbing is Whistling

 If your plumbing is whistling, you could be dealing with a couple of issues.

-If you struggle with soap scum, clogged pipes or appliances wearing out quickly, you might be dealing with hard water.
-Having a plumber add a water softener is the best way to solve this problem.
+If you have issues with soap scum, clogged pipes or appliances wearing out quickly, you might have hard water.
+Having a plumber add a water softener is the best way to fix this issue.

 Plumbing doesn’t last forever.
 If you have an older home, it’s important to know what pipe material you have and how long it lasts.

 If your pipes are close to the end of their life span and you’re faced with leaks, discolored water or low water pressure, it may be time to have them replaced.